SystemsApproach/security/systems.rst

 chapter), today IPsec is most commonly used to implement secure tunnels running on top of the public Internet.
 These tunnels are often part of a Virtual Private Network (VPN), for example, connecting a remote user to their "home" enterprise network.
+We turn our attention to VPNs in the next section.

 IPsec is really a framework (as opposed to a single protocol or system) for providing a broad set of security services.
 It provides